- In Ubuntu, open up a Terminal. Change directory to the location of the PCAP file e.g. /path/to/download/HDL32-V2_Monterey_Highway.pcap.

 $(pwd) is a macro that points to the current working directory, and

-pcap:= points to the input PCAP file name
+pcap:= points to the input PCAP file name.

-Note 2: By default, the LiDAR points are published in the velodyne coordinate reference frame, i.e. the points are relative to the Velodyne sensor.
+Note 2: By default, the LiDAR points are published in the velodyne coordinate reference frame, i.e. the points are relative to the Velodyne sensor. - Open up another Terminal.
+Startup RViz by entering the following commands.

 $ rosrun rviz rviz -f velodyne